Australian Government Bureau of Meteorology

 Ringwood 7 day forecast

 Today: Sunny day.
-The chance of a thunderstorm in the N late this afternoon and evening.
-Winds E/NE 20 to 30 km/h tending NW/NE 15 to 25 km/h in the morning then becoming light in the evening.
-Daytime maximum temperatures in the mid to high 30s.
+The chance of a thunderstorm with little or no rainfall in the late afternoon and evening.
+Winds NE/SE 20 to 30 km/h tending W/NW 15 to 25 km/h in the middle of the day then tending SE/SW in the late afternoon.
+Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching the low to high 40s.

 (km/h)8